vmarlasco/hello-world/journal/00_Arguments.md

   environments (rescue, guidance, path planning) and because the are very common (what allows us to used as reference and improve map building), but there are not a large amount of them, what is perfect because of the limited resources of the raspberry pi: it is not neede to storage a lot of different objects, and between frames the processing is reduced.

+## Performance
+* We have to notice that object detection implies models with large size than object recognition (**search for comparison**), because the previous uses the later.